zackforbing/ruby-submissions/1502/08_game_time.markdown

 ### Notes

+* Good use of test-driven development
+* Multiple modes of game play
+* No use of prototype methods

 ### Scores

-* Functional Expectations:
+* Functional Expectations: 3
-* Test-Driven Development:
+* Test-Driven Development: 4
-* Breaking Logic Into Components:
+* Breaking Logic Into Components: 4
-* Fundamental JS and Style:
+* Fundamental JS and Style: 3
-* Code Sanitation:
+* Code Sanitation: 1

 ## Lori Culberson and Fred Block